candidtim/unifs/README.md

 Unified FS-like CLI for S3, GCS, ADLS, HDFS, SMB, Dropbox, Google Drive, and dozens of other "file systems".

-    unifs conf use my-s3-bucket  # or a dropbox acount, an ftp server, etc. unifs ls -l /
+    unifs conf use my-s3-bucket
+    unifs ls -l /
     unifs mv /foo.txt /bar.txt
     unifs download /bar.txt ~/Downloads/local.copy.txt

-`unifs` uses the term "file system" in an open sense for anything that can be represented as a file storage and be manipulated with the commands one would usually expect, such as `ls`, `cat`, and `mv` for example, as well as commands to upload and download the data when working with remote back-ends (e.g., a cloud-based BLOB storage).
+`unifs` uses the term "file system" in an open sense for anything that can be represented as a set of files and directories and be manipulated with the commands like `ls`, `cat`, `cp`, and `mv` for example (list is not exhaustive).
+`unifs` also allows data upload and download when working with remote back-ends (e.g., a cloud-based BLOB storage).

 `unifs` supports multiple back-ends, such as a local file system, (S)FTP, Google Drive, various blob storage such as S3, GCS, ADLS, and dozens of other